 So why is it important for us to understand NPD?
-Because the incidence is SO very high that we all know several people with it, and until we understand the disorder, these people are very confusing and can cause considerable stress to the people around them.
+Because the incidence is SO very high that we all know several people with it.
+Until we understand the disorder, these people are very confusing and can cause considerable stress to the people around them.

 Ironically, many NPDs can be quite charming.
 They can be the “life of the party.”
-They can appear to be quite ingratiating, but ALWAYS their motivation is to trade their favors, their charms, their time, and more for something THEY want.
+They can appear to be quite ingratiating.
+But ALWAYS their motivation is to trade their favors, their charms, their time, and more for something THEY want.
 This can be especially confusing to people who are dating an NPD, who can be creatively and abundantly giving.
-But once the NPD has established a contract with their partner—marriage or moving in together, for example—the trap is snapped shut, and the partner discovers that they’re in a prison, where they are nothing more than an object to serve the NPD.
+But once the NPD has established a contract with their partner—marriage or moving in together, for example—the trap is snapped shut.
+The partner discovers that they’re in a prison, where they are nothing more than an object to serve the NPD.

 What would we do if the incidence of COVID were 6.2%?
 Or cancer of the lung?
 Or any medical condition?
-Eradication would become our Number One priority, and yet identification and management of NPD is virtually off the radar, despite the unspeakable cost of NPD to individuals, couples, families, businesses, and more.
+Eradication would become our Number One priority.
+Yet identification and management of NPD is virtually off the radar, despite the unspeakable cost of NPD to individuals, couples, families, businesses, and more.

 The Contribution of PARENTS in Developing NPD

-NPD is not an inherited disorder, which means that it develops over years in response to some combination of circumstances and stimuli.
+NPD is not an inherited disorder.
+It develops over years in response to some combination of circumstances and stimuli.
 I can state with categorical certainty that NPD is a response to PAIN, much as any addictive behavior.

 Children who do not have sufficient and consistent Real Love are in constant emotional pain, which cannot be ignored.
 They WILL respond with whatever behaviors minimize or eliminate their pain in the short term.
 A child who becomes entirely focused on HIS pain, HIS needs, and HIS approaches to pain reduction and self-gratification is—by definition—narcissistic.
 To be plain, NARCISSISTIC PERSONALITY DISORDER IS A RESPONSE TO THE PAIN OF LACKING REAL LOVE.
 Really.

-NPD is usually diagnosed in adolescence or early adulthood, but the diagnosis is delayed by years because no parent wants to admit their child is afflicted with such an emotionally terminal problem, nor is any child quick to admit that he or she is over-the-top selfish all the time.
+NPD is usually diagnosed in adolescence or early adulthood.
+However, the diagnosis is delayed by years because no parent wants to admit their child is afflicted with such an emotionally terminal problem.
+Nor is any child quick to admit that he or she is over-the-top selfish all the time.
 I’ve seen NPD fully developed by age 12, and I’ve seen the signs blooming exponentially in children much younger.

 Following are some examples of what NPD DOES look like in a child, and what the early symptoms look like in a child who is developing narcissistic tendencies.
 Pay close attention to them, because your child does exhibit some of them: